Charles Joughin: On the Titanic

 Although he was assigned as captain of Lifeboat 10, Joughin did not board; it was already being crewed by two sailors and a steward.
 He went below after Lifeboat 10 had gone, and "had a drop of liqueur" (a tumbler half-full of liqueur, as he went on to specify) in his quarters.
 He then came upstairs again after meeting "the old doctor" (possibly William O'Loughlin, quite possibly the last time anyone ever saw him).
 When he arrived at the Boat Deck, all the boats had been lowered, so he went down into the A Deck promenade and threw about fifty deck chairs overboard so that they could be used as flotation devices.

 Joughin then went into the deck pantry on A Deck to get a drink of water and, whilst there, he heard a loud crash, "as if part of the ship had buckled".
 He left the pantry, and joined the crowd running aft toward the poop deck.
 As he was crossing the well deck, the ship suddenly gave a list over to port and, according to him, threw everyone in the well in a bunch except for him.
 Joughin climbed to the starboard side of the poop deck, getting hold of the safety rail so that he was on the outside of the ship as it went down by the head.
 As the ship finally sank, Joughin rode it down as if it were an elevator, not getting his head under the water (in his words, his head "may have been wetted, but no more").
 He was, therefore, the last survivor to leave the Titanic.

 According to his own testimony, Joughin kept paddling and treading water for about two hours.
-He also admitted to hardly feeling the cold, most likely thanks to the alcohol he had imbibed.
-When daylight broke, he spotted the upturned Collapsible B lifeboat, with Second Officer Charles Lightoller and around 30 men standing on the side of the boat.
+He also admitted to hardly feeling the cold, most likely thanks to the alcohol he had consumed.
+When daylight broke, he spotted the upturned Collapsible Boat B, with Second Officer Charles Lightoller and around 30 men standing on the side of the boat.
 Joughin slowly swam towards it, but there was no room for him.
 A man, however, cook Isaac Maynard, recognized him and held his hand as the Chief Baker held onto the side of the boat, with his feet and legs still in the water.
 Another lifeboat then appeared and Joughin swam to it and was taken in, where he stayed until he boarded the RMS Carpathia that had come to their rescue.
 He was rescued from the sea with only swollen feet.